 Source: Patch.com Feb.
 27, 2021

-For example, at the border crossing between San Diego, Calif., and Tijuana, Mexico, a single year’s worth of delays recently cost the region some $3.4 billion in lost economic output and 88,000 jobs.
+For example, at the border crossing between San Diego, California and Tijuana, Mexico, a single year’s worth of delays recently cost the region some $3.4 billion in lost economic output and 88,000 jobs.
 With traffic jams at this one border crossing running up to 10 hours, the situation also hurts the environment.
 Those idling engines waste literally thousands of gallons of fuel and spew tons of pollutants into the air.

 These problems are further exacerbated by the sheer number of people and vehicles crossing a border.
 At the world’s busiest land checkpoint, the ports linking mainland China and northern Macau, border agents process 134 million travelers a year.
 That works out to an average of about 367,000 people — more than the entire population of Iceland — being processed every day.